How to Choose Email Testing Metrics

-Before you get started, regardless of whether or not your email tool offers A/B testing suggestions, math or chooses automated winners, I recommend that you know how to and feel comfortable doing your own math.
+Before you get started, regardless of whether or not your email tool offers A/B testing suggestions or chooses automated winners, I recommend that you know how to and feel comfortable doing your own math.
 More importantly, know how your email tool records and calculates its metrics.

 I want to run a Subject Line test.

-What’s a driving force behind this test?
+What’s the driving force behind this test?
 Could it be (1) answering *compelling* content questions, (2) getting better visibility in the inbox, or (3) you were just told to run tests?

-The key metric for subject line testing is open rate, but before you begin, you’ll need to make sure that your email deliverability and inbox placement are in good places with the audience to whom you’re sending this test.
+The key metric for subject line testing is the open rate.
+Still, before you begin, you’ll need to ensure that your email deliverability and inbox placement are in good places with the audience to whom you’re sending this test.
 Otherwise, you can incorrectly interpret the metrics that your email platform is showing you.

 A key misstep in a subject line test is ignoring the preview text options.
 This section is critically important!
-Is should be adjusted to reflect the differences in the subject lines themselves.
+It should be adjusted to reflect the differences in the subject lines themselves.
 Litmus is a solid resource for getting your preview text spot on.
-Can you spot the typo in this screenshot?

 I want to test the layout of my email messages.